Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all of the specified currency's burnrate changes.
+This endpoint retrieves all of the specified currency's burnrate changes, sorted by created_at date, starting from the most recent

 ### HTTP Request